 Transfer by bus to the airport for your flight back to the mainland.

 This itinerary is subject to change.
 ExpeditionTrips is not responsible for itinerary changes.
 Read this itinerary as a guide only, as the exact route and the wildlife you encounter may vary.

 This trip is a part of a longer trip; therefore, you may have passengers onboard who will be on the longer trip.

-Shared transfer from main hotels in Quito (Casa Gangotena, Hilton Colon, Mercure, Sheraton, Marriott, Dann Carlton) and in Guayaquil (Hilton Colon, Oro Verde, Wyndham, Sheraton) to airport for flights to/from Galapagos; cabin accommodations aboard ship; meals aboard ship, coffee, tea, water, juices and non-alcoholic carbonated drinks; guide and lecture services; kayaking; glass-bottom boat outings; snorkeling gear and wetsuits; internet and Wi-Fi; luggage handling; medical care on board (but not the cost of medication); taxes and transfers in the island.
+Shared transfer from main hotels in Quito (Casa Gangotena, Hilton Colon, Mercure, Sheraton, Marriott, Dann Carlton) and in Guayaquil (Hilton Colon, Oro Verde, Wyndham, Sheraton) to airport for flights to/from Galapagos; cabin accommodations aboard ship; meals aboard ship, coffee, tea, water, juices and soft drinks (excluding "virgin" cocktails); guide and lecture services; kayaking; glass-bottom boat outings; snorkeling gear and wetsuits; Internet/Wi-Fi aboard the ship; luggage handling; medical care on board (but not the cost of medication); taxes and transfers in the island.
 Subject to change without notice.

-Airfare and airport taxes; hotel nights before/after cruise; Galapagos National Park entrance fee; Galapagos Transit Card; alcoholic beverages and 'virgin' cocktails; gifts and personal items; passport expenses; traveler's insurance; laundry service; gratuities to ship staff and crew; travel health insurance (Required to enter Ecuador); fuel surcharge may apply.
+Airfare and airport taxes; hotel nights before/after cruise; Galapagos National Park entrance fee; Galapagos Transit Card; alcoholic beverages and "virgin" cocktails; gifts and personal items; passport expenses; travel insurance; laundry service; gratuities to ship staff and crew; fuel surcharge may apply.